Canadian Association of Petroleum Producers: Oil industry advocacy

 According to IHS CERA, oil sands crude has similar CO2 emissions to other heavy oils and is 9% more intensive than the U.S. crude supply average on a wells-to-wheels basis.

 The industry employs 550,000 people and paid billions in taxes and royalties to different levels of government.

 Advocacy for Oil Sands CAPP's series of meetings in 2010 in eight cities in Canada and the United States, including Vancouver, Edmonton, Ottawa, Toronto, Montreal, Washington D.C., New York and Chicago, with CAPP representatives, oil sands CEOs and 160 key stakeholders, culminated in a report entitled Dialogues published on 14 April 2011.

-Advocacy for fracking
+Hydraulic Fracturing

-CAPP advocates for the use of the controversial technology hydraulic fracturing.
+CAPP advocates for the use of the technology hydraulic fracturing.
 In 2010 released a series of voluntary Guiding Principles for Hydraulic Fracturing for Canadian natural gas producers to adhere to.
 The Guiding Principles of Hydraulic Fracturing were followed in 2011 by an agreed set of Six Hydraulic Fracturing Practices for: